phpmyadmin/phpmyadmin/docs/config.rst

     :default: true

     Defines whether or not MySQL functions fields should be initially displayed in edit/insert mode.
-Since version 2.10, the user can toggle this setting from the interface.
+The user can toggle this setting from the interface.

 .. config:option:: $cfg['ShowFieldTypesInDataEditView']